-Andrew Sadek’s Death: Was It Suicide or Murder?
-Who Killed Andrew Sadek?
-Update
+Andrew Sadek's Death: How Did He Die?
+Was It Suicide or Murder?

 Furthermore, the sweatshirt that he was last seen wearing was missing, along with his wallet.
 Andrew’s body was wearing a jacket that could not be seen anywhere in the campus security footage, nor was it the one that his family recognized to be his, suggesting that someone else saw him before he died.
 It could be possible, as although his time and date of death could not be determined, his autopsy report did place it to be within two days of his disappearance.
 Apparently, the police had also failed to follow up on their promises to search the river when they said they would.

 As if all this wasn’t enough to suspect foul play, Andrew’s parents also revealed that when they got back their son’s car from the authorities after his initial disappearance, they found that the carpeting was completely wet.
 There were several inches of water underneath it, in the trunk, and the spare tire as well.
-All this led them to believe that the North Dakota State College of Science campus police was in over their head when it came to this investigation.
+All this led them to believe that the North Dakota State College of Science campus police were in over their head when it came to this investigation.

 They also believed that the campus police themselves might have had a hand in Andrew’s death.
 They have even asked why Andrew’s case had not been referred to the state’s Bureau of Criminal Investigation, its Minnesota counterpart, or the FBI.
-Because one thing is certain, whether Andrew committed suicide or not, he was strong-armed into working for the authorities as a CI, and it is a very dangerous position in the best of times.
-(Featured Image Credit: The Dakota Entrapment Tapes)
+Therefore, one thing is certain: whether Andrew committed suicide or not, his parents truly believe he was strong-armed into working for the authorities as a CI, which is a very dangerous position in the best of times.

 Read More: Where Are Andrew’s Parents Now?